 Sandboxes

-A Sandbox is a copy of the production org in a separate environment, isolated from the production org.
-It is typically used for developing new functionality, testing, and training, without compromising data and processes in the production org.
-There is more than one type of sandbox; the full sandbox is the most commonly used type in Sage People implementations.
-Sandboxes can be periodically refreshed; a refresh takes a fresh copy of the production org and writes it to the sandbox.
-Different sandbox types can be refreshed at different intervals, and once refreshed you must wait until the refresh interval has elapsed before you can refresh again.
+There's more than one type of sandbox.
+The full sandbox is the most commonly used type in Sage People implementations.
+We can periodically refresh Sandboxes; a refresh takes a fresh copy of the production org and writes it to the sandbox.
+You can refresh different sandbox types at different intervals.
+Wait until the refresh interval has elapsed before you refresh again.

 Full Sandbox